-- Many physicians have in-office infusion capability.
-Your doctor may provide this care within their office or refer you to a physician who offers in-house infusion services.
+- Many doctors have in-office infusion capability.
+Your doctor may provide this care within their office or refer you to a doctor who offers in-house infusion services

-Please contact your doctor or the Infusion Center regarding specific instructions on preparing for your infusion, especially eating or drinking before or during your infusion.
+Please contact your doctor or the infusion center regarding specific instructions on preparing for your infusion, especially eating or drinking before or during your infusion.
 Depending on the time and duration of your infusion, you may be directed to eat before you arrive at your infusion location.
 Your center may provide light snacks and beverages for you, or you can bring your own.
-You may also have to fast, so make sure to speak with your physician.
+You may also have to fast, so make sure to speak with your doctor.

 As always, see your regular doctor for all your usual check-ins or appointments not involving infusion administration.

-Procedures vary depending on where you'll be receiving your infusion, but there are things you may expect:
+Procedures vary depending on where you'll receive your infusion, but there are things you may expect:

 Many locations offer televisions and magazines to help pass the time.
 Here are some ideas you may also want to consider:

-- Use the time to relax.
-Take a nap.
+- Use the time to relax or take a nap

-- Listen to music on your mp3 player (be sure to bring headphones).
+- Listen to music on your phone or tablet (be sure to bring headphones)

-- Watch a movie on a portable DVD player (be sure to bring headphones).
+- Watch a movie or show on your tablet or laptop (be sure to bring headphones)

 - Do a crossword puzzle, word search, etc.